-Shaun Kenney is the Chairman of the Fluvanna County Board of Supervisors, the former Communications Director for the Republican Party of Virginia, and an active blogger since 2002.
+Shaun Kenney is the Executive Director of the Republican Party of Virginia, the former Chairman of the Fluvanna County Board of Supervisors, the former Communications Director for the Republican Party of Virginia, and an active blogger since 2002.
 Shaun lives in Thomas Jefferson’s backyard with his wife, seven children, and a modest attempt at a farm in Kents Store, Virginia.
 E-mail Shaun.

 Scott Lee has been covering pop culture and politics on the radio in Richmond since 2003.
 He cohosts “The Lee Brothers” on 1140 WRVA and hosts our very own radio program here at Bearing Drift.
 “The Score” is a lively, intelligent and witty political talk radio show that’s syndicated across the commonwealth.
 Each week, Scott talks with people who know the score – national policy experts, opinion leaders, elected officials.
 As well as a popular on air personality, you may find him hosting and speaking at certain political events throughout central VA.
 When not at Smith Mountain Lake, Scott resides in Midlothian, VA with his wife and four children.
 Email Scott.

 Brian W. Schoeneman